 The risk of developing severe symptoms of alcohol withdrawal is higher for individuals who have been drinking heavily for a prolonged period of time or who have a history of seizures or other medical conditions.

-What is the The Timeline of Alcohol Withdrawal ?
+The Timeline of Alcohol Withdrawal

 Individuals who engage in prolonged alcohol use may experience varying withdrawal symptoms, ranging in severity.
 Although the timing and intensity of these symptoms can differ from person to person, they typically follow a specific pattern.

-During the first 6-12 hours of withdrawal, relatively milder symptoms may set in, including insomnia, tremors, mild anxiety, stomachache, headache, excessive sweating, heart palpitations, and loss of appetite.
+Relatively milder symptoms may set in, including insomnia, tremors, mild anxiety, stomachache, headache, excessive sweating, heart palpitations, and loss of appetite.

-Between hours 12-24, hallucinations may occur, and the individual may experience a heightened sense of confusion and disorientation.
+hallucinations may occur, and the individual may experience a heightened sense of confusion and disorientation.

-Between hours 24-48, the risk for seizures is at its highest, should they develop.
+the risk for seizures is at its highest, should they develop.
 Seizures can range in severity and may require medical attention.

-Between hours 48-72, the risk for developing alcohol withdrawal delirium (or DTs) continues into the third day, with symptoms such as psychomotor agitation, hallucinations, disorientation, rapid heart rate, high blood pressure, fever, and sweating.
+the risk for developing alcohol withdrawal delirium (or DTs) continues into the third day, with symptoms such as psychomotor agitation, hallucinations, disorientation, rapid heart rate, high blood pressure, fever, and sweating.
 DTs can be life-threatening and require immediate medical attention.

-What are the Medical Complications of Alcohol Withdrawal?
+Medical Complications of Alcohol Withdrawal

 Alcohol withdrawal can lead to serious medical complications, including dehydration, electrolyte imbalances, and malnutrition.
 Malnutrition related to alcohol use can lead to Wernicke-Korsakoff Syndrome, a condition that affects up to 80% of individuals with alcohol use disorder according to the National Institute on Alcohol Abuse and Alcoholism.
 This syndrome can cause confusion, optic nerve paralysis, and long-term memory problems.
-Seeking professional help for alcohol addiction can provide individuals with the necessary medical attention and support to prevent such complications.

 Quitting Alcohol Cold Turkey

 Quitting alcohol cold turkey without professional help can be extremely dangerous, with potentially life-threatening consequences, especially for those who have a history of alcohol dependence or comorbid physical or mental health conditions.
 Seeking professional help, such as the individualized treatment plans offered by Still Detox Luxury Rehab in Boca Raton, Florida, can provide individuals with the medical supervision, support, and resources they need to safely detox and maintain sobriety.
-Professional treatment can also address underlying causes of addiction and provide access to a network of peers and professionals who can offer emotional support and guidance throughout the recovery journey, ultimately leading to a safe and successful recovery.

 Why Choose Still Detox Luxury Rehab for Alcohol Addiction Treatment?

-Safe and comfortable detox: Our experienced medical team provides 24/7 medical supervision and support to ensure a safe and comfortable detox process, using evidence-based practices and medication-assisted treatment, if needed, to manage withdrawal symptoms and prevent complications.
+Our experienced medical team provides 24/7 medical supervision and support to ensure a safe and comfortable detox process, using evidence-based practices and medication-assisted treatment, if needed, to manage withdrawal symptoms and prevent complications.

-Holistic approach to treatment: At Still Detox Luxury Rehab, we take a comprehensive approach to addiction treatment that addresses the physical, emotional, and mental aspects of addiction.
+At Still Detox Luxury Rehab, we take a comprehensive approach to addiction treatment that addresses the physical, emotional, and mental aspects of addiction.
 We provide personalized nutrition plans and prioritize physical wellness as essential components of recovery.

-Serene and comfortable environment: Our facility in Boca Raton, Florida, is designed to provide a calming and peaceful environment that fosters relaxation and introspection, allowing individuals to focus on their recovery without distractions or stressors.
+Our facility in Boca Raton, Florida, is designed to provide a calming and peaceful environment that fosters relaxation and introspection, allowing individuals to focus on their recovery without distractions or stressors.

-Personalized care: Our experienced medical and therapeutic team creates individualized treatment plans that address each individual’s unique needs and circumstances, including co-occurring disorders and underlying mental health conditions.
+Our experienced medical and therapeutic team creates individualized treatment plans that address each individual’s unique needs and circumstances, including co-occurring disorders and underlying mental health conditions.

-Evidence-based therapies: We incorporate evidence-based therapies, such as cognitive-behavioral therapy, motivational interviewing, and mindfulness-based practices, to address the underlying causes of addiction and provide individuals with the tools and resources they need to maintain sobriety.
+We incorporate evidence-based therapies, such as cognitive-behavioral therapy, motivational interviewing, and mindfulness-based practices, to address the underlying causes of addiction and provide individuals with the tools and resources they need to maintain sobriety.

-Residential program: Our residential program provides a safe and supportive environment where individuals can focus solely on their recovery.
+Our residential program provides a safe and supportive environment where individuals can focus solely on their recovery.
 With 24/7 supervision and support, clients receive intensive therapy and holistic care while living on-site for the duration of their program.

-Aftercare support: Our aftercare program provides ongoing support and guidance to help prevent relapse and promote long-term recovery, including alumni events, online support groups, and individualized continuing care plans.
+Our aftercare program provides ongoing support and guidance to help prevent relapse and promote long-term recovery, including alumni events, online support groups, and individualized continuing care plans.

-Family Program: Addiction affects not only the individual but also their loved ones.
+Addiction affects not only the individual but also their loved ones.
 Our family program offers support and resources to family members, including family therapy, education, and communication skills, to help them understand and cope with the challenges of addiction.